Setting Gemstones in Metal Clay

 Unlike most other die-cutters, with the Silhouette Cameo you aren't required to buy an entire cartridge or set of dies just to get a single shape, pattern or font you're looking for.
 And if you upgrade to the Silhouette Studio Designer Edition software, which is what I have, you can use any font you own, purchase, or download from any of the many free font sites and also import and edit your own original or copyright-free designs to create completely customized shapes, patterns, and designs.

-The very versatile Silhouette Cameo can be used with cutting blades, markers, and other accessories to cut, draw, and embellish a wide range of media and materials, including paper, cardstock, vinyl, fabric, self-adhesive stencil material, and much more.
-Create self-adhesive stencils for etching glass and mirrors; cut out intricate fabric appliques, embellishments, and personalization for clothing, accessories, and home decor items; make elegant, custom labels, tags, gift cards, greeting cards, scrapbook pages, and vinyl home decor items (including banners up to 10 feet long).
-There's no limit to what you can create with the help of this sophisticated electronic die-cutting machine.
+Note: This extremely versatile machine does much more than just cutting.
+It also can be used for many other types of crafting projects, such as creating self-adhesive stencils for etching glass and mirrors; cutting out intricate fabric appliques, embellishments, and personalization for clothing, accessories, and home decor items; making elegant, custom labels, tags, gift cards, greeting cards, scrapbooking pages, and vinyl home decor items (including banners up to 10 feet long); and much more.

 Use the Light Hold Cutting Mat for Cutting Metal Clay with a Silhouette CAMEO Machine